 This article has links to products and services we love, which we may make commission from.

-Tenerife, a popular Canary island for families looking for a sunny holiday, couples hoping to sink multiple jugs of sangria and groups of friends with their sights set on cheap drinks!
+Tenerife is a popular Canary Island for families looking for a sunny holiday, couples hoping to sink multiple jugs of sangria and groups of friends with their sights set on cheap drinks!

-Whatever your reason for visiting, this guide details the best things to do in Tenerife with a focus on the south of the island since that is usually the destination of choice for hotels, apartments and all-inclusive stays.
+Whatever your reason for visiting, this guide details the best things to do in Tenerife, focusing on the south of the island since that is usually the destination of choice for hotels, apartments and all-inclusive stays.

 However, if you have the time, we recommend hiring a car and driving around the island for a day to visit the lesser-known areas, including Mount Teide and the capital, Santa Cruz.